aixinransummer/DATA512-final-project/README.md

 [A7-final-report.docx](A7-final-report.docx) is the final report turned in for Assignment 7.

 [DATA-512-Project.ipynb](DATA-512-Project.ipynb) is a jupyter notebook that documents all the code that has been used from Assignment 4-7.

+## Code Attribution
+I would like to thank Jin Hyun Cheong on his [post](https://towardsdatascience.com/four-ways-to-quantify-synchrony-between-time-series-data-b99136c4a9c9) about cross correlation.
+The code of drawing cross correltion graph was adapted from the code he shared in the post.
 ## Licenses
 Datasets used for this project is licensed under [MIT](LICENSE).